-This policy applies to all Rowan University students from the time of their acceptance and admission until the date of their graduation or formal withdrawal.
-This policy also applies to all employees of the University.
-This policy shall not apply to allegations of sexual misconduct which do not constitute Sexual Harassment/Sexual Assault as defined herein.
-Notwithstanding, such behavior may be addressed by the University under other policies such as the Student Sexual Misconduct and Harassment Policy, Student Code of Conduct, or Procedure for Resolving Student v.
-Student Discrimination Complaints (for student Respondents); or the Policy Prohibiting Discrimination in the Workplace and Educational Environment, Disruptive Behavior and Workplace Violence Policy, or other applicable policy (for employee Respondents).
+This policy applies to Rowan University students from the time of their acceptance and admission until the date of their graduation or formal withdrawal.
+This policy shall not apply to allegations of conduct that do not constitute Sexual Misconduct as defined herein.
+Notwithstanding, such behavior may be addressed by the University under other policies such as the Title IX Sexual Harassment/Sexual Assault Policy, Student Code of Conduct, or Procedure for Resolving Student v.
+Student Discrimination Complaints.
+In addition, this policy shall not apply to allegations of Sexual Misconduct against Rowan employees and vendors - such complaints may be handled under the Policy Prohibiting Discrimination in the Workplace and Educational Environment, Di sruptive Behavior and Workplace Violence Policy, or other applicable policy.